Chapter 1:

 “You want to grab a drink after work.”

-“Sure, I’ve got nothing better to do on a frozen Wednesday than to get the good old hammer.
-We’re doing a fifty-fifty split on the bill.”
+“Sure, I’ve got nothing better to do on a frozen Wednesday than to get good old hammer.
+Fifty-fifty split.”

 “I wouldn’t have it any other way.”

-I took a glance at the clock and pulled out my pocket watch to check if it was right.
-“Looks like it’s time to put the nose back to the grindstone.”
+I take a glance at the clock and pull out my pocket watch to check if the time is right.
+“Time to put the nose back to the grindstone.”

 “Yeah.”

-My mind drifts from topic to topic while pushing papers, waiting for a good five long hours to pass.
-The cartridges of cigs and flask keep on calling me, but it wasn’t time to open those.
+A cartridge of cigs and a flask I keep upon me are a calling, but it isn't time to open those.
 Who knows when it will be?
-After we have our fill of drinks, what should I watch when I get to the apartment?
-I’ll say gotta watch “Monty Python and the Holy Grail.” skipped it last year.
-Should I rewatch Apocalypse Now Redux and Blue Velvet or just Apocalypse Now Redux?
+After we have our fill of drinks, what should I do when I get to the apartment?
+Well, I’ll gotta watch “Monty Python and the Holy Grail.” skipped it last year.
+Should I rewatch good old Apocalypse Now Redux and throw Blue Velvet in or just Apocalypse Now Redux?
 Could always just watch the second half of Redux and the whole of Blue Velvet.
 Well, I guess I gotta see how drunk I am by night's end.
+And if I could find some Pabsts.

-The workday had ended, and Steve and I went out on the streets of Tokyo.
-Screens lit up the grey skyscrapers, someone always trying to sell you something.
-But that’s true with all cities; good old Philly proved that back in the day.
-With the Tokyo Tower piercing the sky, the sky that was once thought to be the heavens.
+The workday drew to its end, and Steve and I went out on the streets of Tokyo.
+I could never remember why some random American company was over here, but who cares?
+Screens were everywhere lighting up the grey skyscrapers with ads all over, someone always trying to sell you something.
+But that’s true with all cities; oh, good old Philly, I do sometimes miss you.
+With the Tokyo Tower piercing the sky… The very sky that was once believed to be the heavens.
 Just a bunch of bollocks these days, isn’t it?

 “So what’s the plan, Steve?”